wp-plugins/contact-call-plugin/readme.txt

 == Usage ==

-After enabling the plug in, head on to the widget customization page to change settings and integrate it's look and feel with your site.
+After enabling the plug in, head on to the plugin customization page to change settings and integrate it's look and feel with your site.
 When done, enable it by visiting the account configuration page and completing the instant signup process.

 == Installation ==